Arkady Gaidar: Literary work

 In 1925, Gaidar's debut novel In the Days of Defeats and Victories was published, followed by Life For Nothing and The Mystery of a Mountain, a sci-fi novel and, most notably, R.V.S.
 (1925) which formed a blueprint for his career as a children's writer, telling stories of front-line camaraderie and the romanticism of the revolutionary struggle.
 In 1927, Gaidar moved to Moscow.
-A year later, he went to Archangelsk to work for a local newspaper, Pravda Severa.
+A year later, he went to Arkhangelsk to work for a local newspaper, Pravda Severa.
 Back in Moscow, in 1930, he published the novel School (originally titled "The Plain Biography").
 In the early 1930s, several articles on Gaidar's works appeared in the Soviet press, Konstantin Fedin being his major supporter and mentor.
 In 1939, Gaidar was awarded the Order of the Badge of Honour.
 Short stories "The Military Secret" (1935), "The Blue Cup" (1936) and the novel Blue Stars (1939) were followed by his most famous work, Timur and His Squad (1940), its hero named after, and partially based on the character of, the author's son.
 A captivating account of an altruistic pioneer youth gave birth to the mass Timur movement among Young Pioneers and other children's organisations all over the Soviet Union.

 A number of films were made based on his stories.
 Gaidar's books have been translated into many languages.